 Insiders Tip: Just in case their lot is full, check out our special page on Parking Near Caledonia St. Without Getting a Ticket.
 It explains how to avoid the no-parking zones that catch some visitors by surprise.

-Fast Forward SummaryTM: Located just a few blocks north of downtown Sausalito, Salito’s Crab House is gradually completing its transition from the old Paradise Bay name.
-The back deck has a beautifukl view of the marina and, beyond it, the Bay. he staff here are warm and welcoming, and there’s lots of free parking.
-The restaurant recently was bought a couple of years ago by Jerry Dal Bozzo, Dante Serafina and Andrea Froncillo, who are partners in several other successful restaurants (Boboquivari’s, Calzone’s, Crab House, Franciscan Crab Restaurant, The Dead Fish, Stinking Rose).
-They changed the name of the place to Salito’s Crab House, where they now feature (big surprise) crab and prime rib.
+The back deck at Salito’s has a beautiful view of the marina and, beyond it, the Bay.
+The staff here are warm and welcoming, and there’s lots of free parking.
+The restaurant was bought a few years ago by Jerry Dal Bozzo, Dante Serafina and Andrea Froncillo, who are partners in several other successful restaurants (Boboquivari’s, Calzone’s, Crab House, Franciscan Crab Restaurant, The Dead Fish, Stinking Rose).
+They changed the name of the place to Salito’s Crab House and Prime Rib, where they now feature (big surprise) crab and prime rib.
 Andrea Froncillo serves as executive chef.

 Something else that people should know about Salito’s Crab House?
 Ready to confess your personal sins from your days at the old Zack’s (after first consulting an attorney)?
 Think we’re being too crabby in our critique of the chowdah?
 Disagree with any of our suggestions?
 Please let us know!